Picking up the Pace

 Date Published: January 2002

 This report is available as a download (please refer to the 'Downloads/Links' inset box, top right).
 The 'Where to Find Out More' inset box (right) has links to related publications and information that may be of interest.
 Individual chapters are available as downloads (below on this web page).
-Please consider the environment before printing the contents of this report.
+Please consider the environment before printing.

 On the centenary of renowned educationalist Dr Clarence Beeby's birth, the success of this research brings to mind the statement he prepared for the then Prime Minister Peter Fraser in 1939.
 The statement said broadly that the Government's objective should be that every person regardless of their ability or whether they are rich or poor, has the right to a free education and the opportunity to realise their fullest potential.